ably/ably-asset-tracking-swift/README.md

 The SDKs are provided via a Swift Package, so it does not use `xcodeproj` or `xcworkspace`.
 Example apps are contained in 1 `xcworkspace`, each one being an `xcodeproj` .Therefore,

-- To develop the SDK, open the repo directory in Xcode (`xed .` when in the repo directory)
+- To develop the SDK, open the Swift Package in Xcode (`xed .` when in the repo directory, double click `Package.swift`, or open the directory in Xcode).
+To open the Swift Package using Jetbrains AppCode, you cannot use `appcode .` because it will automatically read the `.xcworkspace` file.
+Instead, you must go into AppCode and open the `Swift.package`.
 - To develop the example apps, open the Xcode workspace file (`xed AblyAssetTracking.xcworkspace` or double click the workspace file).

 ### Build instructions